The magic of file

 It checks if the

-database contains a “magic pattern” that can identify this file type. -
+magic(5)database contains a “magic pattern” that can identify this file type. -

 It checks to see if it’s a text-file.
 In this case, file will try and find out additional properties, such as language, encoding, line-length and the line terminator type (CR, LF, or CRLF).

-uses the result from the first check that works.
+file uses the result from the first check that works.
 If none of

-simply reports the file type as
+these checks are successful, file simply reports the file type as

 ‘data’.

-The most interesting one of these is the magic(5)
+The most interesting one of these is the magic(5) database option.

 While the other checks are fairly static, you can examine the magic

-works.
+database see how file works.
 You can even modify the database

-manually to fix bugs2 in file
+manually to fix bugs2 in file!

 magic

-database is a plain text file.
+The magic database is a plain text file.
 It is often located at

-.
+/usr/share/magic.
 You can view it in your favourite editor.

-contains a series of test-and-output lines.
+/usr/share/magic contains a series of test-and-output lines.
 A test

 describes something to look for.
 If the test matches, the output is